Hartford Village Hall Standard Conditions of Hire

 (a) Highly flammable substances are not brought into, or used in any part of the premises and that

-(b) No internal decorations of a combustible nature (e.g. polystyrene, cotton wool) shall be erected without the consent of the management committee.
+(b) No internal decorations of a combustible nature (e.g. polystyrene, cotton wool) shall be erected without the consent of the management group.
 No decorations are to be put up near light fittings or heaters.

 The Hirer shall ensure that no unauthorised heating appliances shall be used on the premises when open to the public without the consent of the management committee.
 Portable Liquefied Propane Gas (LPG) heating appliances shall not be used.